Darwinkel/bachelor-thesis-information-science/README.md

 The code of this project is licensed under the GNU GPLv3.
 The data that I have collected and processed (e.g. in the `data_*` folders) is licensed under the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.

+Note that the `domains` folder contains the list of domains as used in the experiment.
+Courtesy of the [Tranco list](https://tranco-list.eu/).

 # Abstract

 _We investigated the feasibility of using state-of-the-art deep learning, big data, and natural language processing